SimoNonnis/Resume/cover-letter.md

 I looked through the requirements that you mentioned and they match very well my skill areas, experience and attitudes.

-My background is mostly in front-end development but in the past year I have turned my focus to full stack development in Javascript.
+My background is mostly in front-end development but I am constantly looking to improve myself so in the past year I have turned my focus to full stack development in Javascript.
 I love to solve big problems, splitting them in small ones and finding solutions that are simple and reusable.

 I am confident that I can bring this passion into your company as well.
 I enjoy working in a team as well as working independently in office or remote.